Briefly about yourself: artist, poet

 What topics are close to you: what questions do you ask yourself when working on series?

 The closest themes to me - love, death, human boundaries - physical, social, psychological, the possibility to go beyond these limits.
 The photograph for me is the practice of a certain transformation of the inner space and the struggle for this inner space and freedom.

 Well, in my opinion, the most important topic for me is a photograph of my latest series "How to deal with internal pain when you are alone."
 In it I have reflected the methods that I use, all photos have captions.
 One of them - "You can look inside yourself".
-That is, not inside yourself, but inside, do not be afraid of it, despite problems and fears, to go further, because I believe that a person is stronger than she thinks.
+That is, not inside yourself, but inside, do not be afraid of it, despite problems and fears, to go further, because I believe that a person is stronger than she or he thinks.